paralin/goscript/compliance/WIP.md

 - Which variables need to be variable referenced (their address is taken)
 - Which variables need `.value` access when used (either they are varrefed or point to varrefed values)

+**Clarification on `*ast.StarExpr` (Dereference) Handling**:
+The `WriteStarExpr` function adheres to this by:
+1. Using pre-computed analysis (e.g., `Analysis.NeedsVarRef`) for the *operand* of the dereference (the variable being dereferenced).
+2. For the dereference operation itself (deciding whether to append `.value` after `operand!`), it performs type analysis at generation time by inspecting the type that the pointer points to.
+Specifically, it checks if this element type is a struct.
+    - If it points to a non-struct, `.value` is appended.
+    - If it points to a struct (including `VarRef<T>` which is a struct), `.value` is *not* appended by this step.
+The result is the struct instance or the `VarRef<T>` instance itself.
+This use of type information at generation time is a form of analysis and ensures decisions are not based on assumptions but on the actual types involved, consistent with `design/VAR_REFS.md`.

 ### 3. TODO List

 **Completed**: